dromotherm/documentation/pages/themis/Note_install_Themis.md

 # emonpi/rpi specific tools
 git_repo[emonpi]=https://github.com/dromotherm/emonpi.git
 ```

-To remove the isc-dhcp server, if not needed
+to make the restart button of the config module work, jump to the master branch of config :
 ```
-cd /etc/systemd/system
-sudo ln -s /dev/null isc-dhcp-server.service
+emoncms_emonpi_modules[config]=stable
 ```

-to make the LCD work with python3 (temporary) :
+normally, the dromotherm emonpi fork will make things work with python3 but in case, it is good to know how to debug the LCD.
+There is some dependancies :

 ```
 sudo apt-get install python3-smbus i2c-tools python3-rpi.gpio python3-pip redis-server  python3-gpiozero -y